jfinkels/flask-restless/docs/customizing.rst

    attributes are read as JSON from the body of the request.
 For information about the format of this request, see :ref:`requestformat`.

-.. http:patch:: /api/person?q=<searchjson>
+.. http:patch:: /api/person

    This is only available if the ``allow_patch_many`` keyword argument is set to ``True`` when calling the :meth:`~APIManager.create_api` method.
 For more information, see :ref:`allowpatchmany`.

-   Updates the attributes of all ``Person`` instances which match the search query specified in the query parameter ``q``.
+   Updates the attributes of all ``Person`` instances.
 The attributes are read as JSON from the body of the request.
-For information about searching, see :ref:`search`.
 For information about the format of this request, see :ref:`requestformat`.

-.. http:put:: /api/person?q=<searchjson>
+.. http:put:: /api/person
 .. http:put:: /api/person/(int:id)

-   Aliases for :http:patch:`/api/person`.
+   Aliases for :http:patch:`/api/person` and :http:patch:`/api/person/(int:id)`.

 API prefix
 ~~~~~~~~~~